Our #1 Adjustable Dumbbells

 You can buy a pair here on amazon.

 Recommended Collar Lock Adjustable Dumbbells

-This is where I personally lean towards because I need a heavy set of dumbbell weight for my workouts.
+This is where I personally lean towards because I like to go heavy for my bench press workouts.
 I also plan on dropping them without worrying about breaking them.
-I only do this of course when I’m pushing 100lb dumbbells and I don’t want to carrying them both or come up with them from a lying position.
+I only do this of course when I’m pushing 100 pound pairs and I don’t want to carrying them both or come up with them from a lying position.

 These guys are also the quality of dumbbells you will see in the gym.
 The handles are chrome plated and the weighted plates are cast iron with a semi-gloss coating that is rust proof.
 What’s cool about this is that if you compare a 52lb set price against the bowflex seletecTech 552, they are actually cheaper than the 552.
 Both of these guys are solid and I would recommend buying.

 You can buy these cheap dumbbell sets starting at a 40 pound pair and go all the way up to a 200 pound dumbbell set which is actually 100lbs per dumbbell.
 You can buy extra weights to expand on them as well.
 Lastly, they secure tightly with a start collar lock so the weight plates are solid and don’t bang around when you are lifting them.